 Canada's financial services industry is highly competitive.
-It includes 21 domestic banks and over 50 foreign bank subsidiaries, branches and lending branches as well as a multitude of trust companies, credit unions, online and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers and large mono-line financial institutions among others.
+It includes 22 domestic banks and over 50 foreign bank subsidiaries, branches and lending branches as well as a multitude of trust companies, credit unions, online and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers and large mono-line financial institutions among others.
 Bank of Montreal competes with most of these companies in some form in our different businesses.
 However, our range of services is comparable to those of the other four major Canadian banks and they are our direct competitors in almost all our businesses and markets in Canada.
-Bank of Montreal was the fourth largest chartered bank in Canada in terms of assets, equity and market capitalization as of October 31, 2010 as well as in terms of revenue for the fiscal year ended October 31, 2010.
-As at October 31, 2010, we are also among the largest banks in Canada and the United States, ranking eighth by total assets, thirteenth by revenue, ninth by market capitalization and thirteenth by equity.
+Bank of Montreal was the fourth largest chartered bank in Canada in terms of assets, equity and market capitalization as of October 31, 2011, as well as in terms of revenue for the fiscal year ended October 31, 2011.
+As at October 31, 2011, we were also among the largest banks in Canada and the United States, ranking eighth by total assets, ninth by market capitalization, and twelfth by total equity (based on Canadian data as at or for the twelve months ended October 31, 2011).

 The five major banks play a prominent role in the Canadian banking system, each maintaining an extensive branch network, augmented with Automated Banking Machines, and telephone and internet banking facilities.
 Although products and services offered by the major banks are reasonably similar, competition occurs not only in the suite of products and services offered and the different pricing and service models adopted, but in the use of leading edge technology to gain strategic advantage, as well as the partnerships and alliances entered into by the various institutions to better serve their customers.
 Increased competition is also evident in the drive for scale and other operating efficiencies, and the greater willingness by all participants to divest low-return businesses.
-The industry is considered mature but still growing, supported by immigration and growth in the economy.
+The industry is considered mature but still growing, supported by immigration and growth cycles in the economy.
 In recent years, competition has escalated because of the rise of mono-line competitors, and internet and other niche banks.
 In addition, Canada's banks have become increasingly focused on their retail and commercial banking businesses.

-P&C Canada's banking business is among the top five in Canada in all core product areas with an approximate 12% share of personal loans, 9% share of residential mortgages and 12% share of personal deposits.
-Working with BMO's other client operating groups, P&C Canada serves the financial needs of more than seven million customers.
+P&C Canada's banking business is among the top five in Canada in all core product areas with an approximate 11% share of personal lending, and an approximate 12% share of personal deposits.
+Working with BMO's other operating groups, P&C Canada serves the financial needs of more than seven million customers.
 P&C Canada has been particularly successful in mid-market commercial banking with a number two market share of about 20% for business loans of \$5 million and below.